When you freelance, it can be difficult to cancel out distractions or avoid time-wasting activities.

 Running from meeting to meeting?
 Can't seem to find any time to get things done?
 The following solutions should help to make life a little easier and free up some precious hours:

 Do you ever look at the clock and wonder where the time has gone?
-Thanks to RescueTime, a personal analytics service that allows you to view exactly how you’ve spent your time, you will never need wonder again.
+Thanks to RescueTime, a personal analytics service that allows you to view exactly how you’ve spent your time, you will never need to wonder again.

 Are you prone to losing your wallet/keys /phone?
 Imagine how much time could be shaved off your morning routine if you were more organised?
 TrackR allows for missing items to be located anywhere around the house.

-Created by the clever team at FiftyThree, Paper is exactly that – an alternative to paper in the traditional sense.
+Created by the talented team at FiftyThree, Paper is exactly that – an alternative to paper in the traditional sense.
 It’s designed to be used with the Pencil, a nifty stylus, so users can handwrite directly onto the screen of their phone or tablet, and save for later.
 No more searching around for handwritten scraps of paper.

 When you need to focus, you need to block out all distractions.
 But with so many things grabbing our attention in an ever increasing digital world, it's often hard to switch off.
 The following apps will help you fight back:

 If you’re a serial procrastinator, this app is for you.
-Block apps on desktop, phone or tablet for a more productive working day.
+Block apps on the desktop, phone or tablet for a more productive working day.
 So no scrolling through Facebook/Twitter/Instagram until you’ve finished that report.

 Focus is a Mac menu-bar app that helps you find your inner zen.
-One click creates an optimal work environment where you can block out distracting websites to improve your productivity.
+One-click creates an optimal work environment where you can block out distracting websites to improve your productivity.
 It works with Safari, Chrome and Firefox and can block things like Facebook, Reddit, Twitter and Skype.

 Get through your to-do list with FocusBooster, an app based on the principles of the Pomodoro technique – a time management system that challenges you to focus on a single task for 25 minutes and then allow yourself a five-minute break.
 Excellent for encouraging you to stay on track.